 – The 8-carbon ester tends to dissolve less in liquids and oils, so more chemical solvents are needed to mix and produce it.
 These solvents obviously take up space and are, in fact, more toxic.

-That said, it is understandable why, when someone asks us for advice, we always tend to recommend testosterone enanthate even though, as we have said time and time again, the two drugs are perfectly interchangeable.
+That said, it’s easy to see why, when someone asks us for advice, we always tend to recommend testosterone enanthate—even though, as we’ve said time and again, the two drugs are perfectly interchangeable.

 But why then are there two such similar products?